 Key Findings

-Florida offers fully online education degree programs from bachelor's to doctoral levels at accredited universities.
+Florida offers accredited online education degrees from bachelor's to doctoral levels that meet state Department of Education standards.

 The chart above shows the distribution of the cost of unit of study for Online Education in Florida in 2024.
 The cost is given in USD per unit.
 Each bar denotes the number of institutions with total cost of study falling into given interval.